madelinefruin/Tutorial/TEMPLATE.md

 You will receive an ESP32 board and USB-C to USB-C connector cable.
 The ESP32 is (INSERT BASIC DESCRIPTION HERE).
 We will be using it very simply, you do not need to understand everything it can do for this tutorial.

 We will be using the Arduino IDE.
-If you don't have it already, download it <a href="https://www.arduino.cc/en/software"><here>here.

 ### Required Downloads and Installations

 List any required downloads and installations here.
 Make sure to include tutorials on how to install them.
 You can either make your own tutorials or include a link to them.

+If you don't have the Arduino IDE already, download it <a href="https://www.arduino.cc/en/software"><here>here.

+You will also need to install the Pangodream Arduino Library.
+This can be found in the lefthand bar of your Arduino IDE under add-ons.
+Or, you can download it <b href="https://github.com/pangodream/18650CL">here.

 ### Required Components